-This time when I give my order, I’m asked if I want large fries instead of regular for only an additional fifty cents.
-Or if I wanted a ‘menu’ special that included a large drink AND large fries for a dollar extra.
+This time when I place my order, the server asks me if I would like large fries instead of regular for ‘only’ an additional fifty cents.
+Not only that, but I’m asked whether I would be interested in a ‘menu special’ that included a large drink AND large fries for a dollar extra.

-Is that selling?
 Yes, I’d say that absolutely was.

 I often hear stories from underperforming so-called salespeople.
 When asked why their prospective customer didn’t buy, they reply something along the lines of “I asked them if they wanted to buy my product/service, but they said no.”

 If your sales pitch is simply to ask “Do you want to buy this?”, I’ll bet that you’re used to disappointments.

 If your entire sales strategy is to go visit a customer, drink their coffee, show them a worn-out, dog-earned product catalog and then ask them if they want to buy, you’re a disgrace.

 You’re the reason why the sales professionals who do actually give a stuff have an uphill battle on their hands to win over potential customers who’ve been subjected to your pitiful excuse of a sales call.

 If you’re doing little more than simply asking people to buy, then you’re not selling: You’re begging.

 You’re not interested in helping your customer.
 You couldn’t give a stuff about actually taking the time to learn about their issues, and understanding their concerns.

 You couldn’t give two hoots about solving their problem, in making their lives easier.